aametwally/WEVOTE/README.md

 ## Getting Started

 ### Prerequisites
-* Install BLASTN, Kraken, TIPP, CLARK, and MetaPhlan on your machine.
+* BLASTN, Kraken, TIPP, CLARK, and MetaPhlan installed on the machine.
 * g++
-* OpenMP
+* OpenMP: for multithreading execution.
+* Machine with at least 75 GB to run Kraken and Clark.
+You may ingore this prerequisites if you will not use kraken or clark.
+* R: for generating summary statitcs, graphs, and messaging the data to be compatible with Phyloseq package.

 ### Installing, Testing, and Running